 BASIC ESTATE PLANNING

 The U.S. Supreme Court's decision in Obergefell v.
 Hodges has changed things for married lesbian and gay couples.
-Married equality means same-sex couples have a fundamental right to marry.
-Those marriages must be recognized by every state in the Union.
-Even the ones that hate the idea.
+Marriage equality means same-sex couples have a fundamental right to marry.
+Those marriages are recognized by every state and territory.
+Opposition to marriage equality continues to exist but it is not as virulent as before.

-All federal benefits are available to married same-sex couples.
-This includes Social Security surviving spouse benefits and VA benefits.
+All federal benefits are available to married same-sex couples, including Social Security surviving spouse benefits and VA benefits.

 Preparing your estate plan, in collaboration with a good lawyer, is the best way to protect yourself, your family and your property.